Firesphere/silverstripe-elastic/README.md

 # Sponsors

-// @todo Firesphere needs to get some sponsor logos
+// @todo Firesphere needs to get some sponsor logos (And maybe some sponsors?)